Suicide of Bill Conradt: Directly

-Indirectly

 Galen Ray Sumrow was a former police officer, the Rockwall County DA, and Conradt's boss.
 He reviewed the evidence and called the whole case botched: the defective search warrant would have precluded any evidence from Conradt's home, and a raid was dangerous and unnecessary when Conradt would have been in the DA's office on Monday.
-He blames reality television and the Dateline travel schedule for the rush that led to Conradt's suicide.
+He blamed reality television and the Dateline travel schedule for the rush that led to Conradt's suicide.
 A Murphy police sergeant said the expedition was to prevent Conradt from contacting another minor, not NBC's impending departure.

 District judge Mark Rusch signed the search warrant, and local municipal judge Cathy Haden signed the arrest warrant.
 Neither judge had been informed about Datelines involvement, and both later testified that they would not have signed off had they known.
 Rusch blamed the Murphy police for how the situation ended.

-Terrell, Texas is in Kaufman County, whose district attorney called the Terrell Police "the most incompetent bunch of buffoons you've ever seen".
-He opined that Terrell's chief of police, Todd Miller, called SWAT because success in front of the nationally-broadcast Dateline cameras was the department's last chance at proving "they really weren't a bunch of lummoxes."
-A friend of Conradt and over-30-year veteran attorney in Kaufman County called the SWAT decision "the stupidest and most unnecessary thing that I have ever heard of in law enforcement."
+Terrell, Texas, is in Kaufman County, whose district attorney called the Terrell Police "the most incompetent bunch of buffoons you've ever seen".
+He opined that Terrell's chief of police, Todd Miller, called SWAT because success in front of the nationally broadcast Dateline cameras was the department's last chance at proving "they really weren't a bunch of lummoxes."
+A friend of Conradt's and over-30-year veteran attorney in Kaufman County called the SWAT decision "the stupidest and most unnecessary thing that I have ever heard of in law enforcement."

-In 2007, DA Roach explained to 20/20s Brian Ross that most of the operation was entirely "for show with no real law-enforcement purpose"; that NBC and PJ muddied the legal waters regarding transcript-evidence and Miranda rights; and that the push for drama endangered both suspects and officers with unnecessarily aggressive take-downs.
+In 2007, DA Roach explained to 20/20s Brian Ross that most of the operation was entirely "for show with no real law-enforcement purpose", that NBC and PJ muddied the legal waters regarding transcript-evidence and Miranda rights, and that the push for drama endangered both suspects and officers with unnecessarily aggressive take-downs.

 By the news media

 After Conradt's suicide, an article in the Columbia Journalism Review extensively investigated To Catch a Predator and the transparent Chinese wall between itself, Perverted-Justice, and law-enforcement.
-It called into question whether Dateline is reporting the news or creating it—both in Terrell and across all of its episodes.
+It called into question whether Dateline was reporting the news or creating it—both in Terrell and across all of its episodes.

 A July 2007 article in Esquire reported on the operation, subheaded with "NBC's To Catch a Predator arrived in Murphy, Texas, to conduct a sting operation.
 The only honest thing that followed was the gunshot."
-Hansen denied much of the magazine's report, saying that To Catch a Predator wielded no influence over the police investigation, they did not trespass Conradt's property, and that Perverted-Justice was not on-site in Terrell; only the last of these did the show's host concede, after conferring with his producer.
+Hansen denied much of the magazine's report, saying that To Catch a Predator wielded no influence over the police investigation, they did not trespass on Conradt's property, and that Perverted-Justice was not on-site in Terrell; only the last of these did the show's host concede, after conferring with his producer.

 In September 2007, 20/20 reported on the Conradt case to illustrate the fraught possibilities when news media and police work too closely together: Murphy police received some of their instruction from Dateline personnel, dramatic footage superseded police procedure, and both NBC employees and Perverted-Justice volunteers were "deeply involved in the operation."